jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/envelope/externalDocumentOnEnvelope/externalDocumentOnEnvelope.rst

    :width: 600
    :align: center

-2. After this place signature where you want it to be and click
+2. After this place signature where you want it to be and click.
+The signature can be changed by clicking on it.

 .. image:: pic_externalDocument/ExternalDocumentEinkDone.png
    :width: 600